 Every day dozens of millions of people share files using BitTorrent, willingly exposing their IP-addresses to the rest of the world.

-For those who value their privacy this is a problem, so many sign up with a VPN provider or torrent proxy service.
+For those who value their privacy this is a problem, so many sign up with a good anonymous VPN provider ot torrent proxy service to download torrents anonymously.
 This is fine, but some people then forget to check whether their setup is actually working, which is not always the case.

 Some torrent clients may be vulnerable to leaks, or people simply forget to configure their client properly, which may involve ticking a few extra checkboxes and disabling features such as DHT and PEX.